-- i) Understand the features and importance of Indian Constitution. - ii) Develop an understanding about the Business Law. - iii) Understand the Judicial System in India - iv) Develop an understanding of the provisions of various Business Laws in India.
+- 1. Understand the features and importance of Indian Constitution. - 2.
+Develop an understanding about the Business Law. - 3.
+Understand the Judicial System in India - 4.
+Develop an understanding of the provisions of various Business Laws in India.

-Unit Contents I Constitution of India: Salient features of Indian constitution, sources of Indian constitution.
+evelop an understanding of the provisions of various business Laws in India.
+Content Constitution of India: Salient features of Indian constitution, sources of Indian constitution.
 Difference between constitutional law and ordinary law.
 Importance of Indian constitution, fundamental rights and duties.
 Introduction to Business Law: Meaning and Philosophy of Law - Object of Law - Classification of Law - Justice Delivery System in India - Classification of Courts in India - Meaning and Sources - Business Law.
-II The Indian Contract Act 1872: Definition of Contract - Essentials of Valid Contract - Consideration - Free Consent - Void Contracts - Performance of Contract - Termination and Discharge of Contract - Breach of contract and remedies for breach of contract.
-III Sale of Goods Act 1930: Definition of Contract of Sale of goods - Agreement to sell - Essentials of Contract of Sale - Condition and Warranty - Transfer of Property - Transfer of Title - Performance of Contract of Sale - Unpaid Seller and his rights.
-IV The Negotiable Instruments Act, 1881: Negotiable Instruments - Meaning, Characteristics, Types, Parties - Holder and holder in Due Course Negotiation and Types of Endorsements Dishonor of Negotiable Instrument - Noting and Protest Liability of parties on Negotiable Instrument.
+The Indian Contract Act 1872: Definition of Contract - Essentials of Valid Contract - Consideration - Free Consent - Void Contracts - Performance of Contract - Termination and Discharge of Contract - Breach of contract and remedies for breach of contract.
+Sale of Goods Act 1930: Definition of Contract of Sale of goods - Agreement to sell - Essentials of Contract of Sale - Condition and Warranty - Transfer of Property - Transfer of Title - Performance of Contract of Sale - Unpaid Seller and his rights.
+The Negotiable Instruments Act, 1881: Negotiable Instruments - Meaning, Characteristics, Types, Parties - Holder and holder in Due Course Negotiation and Types of Endorsements Dishonor of Negotiable Instrument - Noting and Protest Liability of parties on Negotiable Instrument.

-- 1. Elements of Mercantile Law, N. D. Kapoor, Sultan chand& Sons. - 2.
+- 1. Elements of Mercantile Law, N. D. Kapoor, Sultan Chand & Sons. - 2.
 Indian Contract Act, Avtar Singh, Eastarn Book Company. - 3.
 Business Law for Managers, Prof. (cmde) P. K. Goel, Biztantra. - 4.
-Business Law, M. C. Kuchal, Vikas Publication. - 5.Business Law including Company Law,S. S. Gulshan, G. K. Kapoor, New Age International Publishers, New Delhi. - 6.
+Business Law, M. C. Kuchal, Vikas Publication. - 5.
+Business Law including Company Law,S. S. Gulshan, G. K. Kapoor, New Age International Publishers, New Delhi. - 6.
 Modern Business Law, S. K. Aggarwal, Galgotia Publishing Company.

-Business Ethics & Corporate Culture (BBASFC 2.0) Teaching Hours: 4 Total Credit: 5 Total Marks: 80 Group: Core Skill Foundati on Objective: The objective of this paper is to make the students more clear about the importance of ethics in business and practices of good corporate governance.
+Business Ethics and Corporate Culture (BBASFC 2.0) Teaching Hours: 4 Total Credits: 4 Total Marks: 80 Group: Core Skill Foundation

+Objectives: The objective of this paper is to make the students more clear about the importance of ethics in business and practices of good corporate governance.

-- i) To develop an understanding of ethical principles, values and ethical theories - ii) To familiarize them with the concept of Corporate code of ethics - iii) To develop conceptual understanding of ethics in business, LPG and global trends in business ethics - iv) Student will be able to apply theoretical knowledge in practical situation while dealing with ethical concerns in various aspects of business - v) To acquire knowledge about CSR along with its dimensions - vi) Ability to analyze and apply the concept of corporate governance - vii)To develop an overall idea about ethical investing, insider trading and whistle blowing.
+- i) To develop an understanding of ethical principles, values and ethical theories - ii) To familiarize them with the concept of corporate code of ethics - iii) To develop conceptual understanding of ethics in business, LPG and global trends in business ethics - iv) Student will be able to apply theoretical knowledge in practical situation while dealing with ethical concerns in various aspects of business - v) To acquire knowledge about CSR along with its dimensions - vi) Ability to analyze and apply the concept of corporate governance - vii) To develop an overall idea about ethical investing, insider trading and whistle blowing.